-WSP Environment and Energy conducted a limited assurance review of the Air Products’ 2014 Scope 1, Scope 2, and selected elements of Scope 3 greenhouse gas inventory in accordance with ISO 14064-3.
-WSP issued an Assurance Statement, attesting to Air Products’ adherence to the Greenhouse Gas Protocol and the absence of any material inaccuracy of the representation of the inventory data.
+WSP Environment & Energy (WSP) conducted a limited assurance review of our 2015 Scope 1, Scope 2 and Scope 3 greenhouse gas inventory in accordance with ISO 14064-3.
+WSP issued an Assurance Statement, attesting to Air Products’ adherence to the Greenhouse Gas Protocol and the absence of any material inaccuracy in the representation of the inventory data.

 2015 greenhouse gas emissions goal met